meeb/django-distill/README.md

 `distill_func` argument should be provided with a function or callable class that returns an iterable or None.
 The `distill_file` argument is entirely optional and allows you to override the URL that would otherwise be generated from the reverse of the URL regex.
-This allows you to rename URLs like `/` to something more sensible for static files like `index.html`.
+This allows you to rename URLs like `/example` to any other name like `example.html`.
+As of v0.8 any URIs ending in a slash `/` are automatically modified to end in `/index.html`.
 An example distill setup for a theoretical blogging app would be:

 ```python
 # replaces the standard django.conf.urls.url, identical syntax